Empire Test Pilots' School: Sir Alan Cobham Award

 Presented to ETPS in 1974 by Michael Cobham, son of Sir Alan Cobham, this trophy is awarded to the fixed wing student who demonstrates the highest standard of flying during the course.
 The trophy is a silver model of a Short Singapore II flying-boat, which was originally awarded to Sir Alan and his wife in 1928 "in commemoration of their epic circuit of Africa flight in 1927 in such a flying-boat".
+The trophy is no longer awarded.

 To expand the collapsed table, click on "show" in the Year column header; to collapse the expanded table, click on "hide".